-If a student requires early dismissal, please notify the teacher through the home/school notebook, via telephone or other pre-arranged method of communication (e.g. email).
-Students may be dismissed due to illness that is diagnosed by the program nurse, in accordance with Department of Public Health regulations.
+If a student requires early dismissal, please notify the teacher via telephone or other pre-arranged method of communication (e.g. email).
+Students may be dismissed due to illness, in accordance with Department of Public Health regulations.
 Should a student be experiencing behavioral difficulties near dismissal time, NRC staff will determine if the student can ride safely with their regular transportation provider.
 A family member (or other emergency contact) may be called to pick up the student if it is determined that the student poses a safety risk to themselves or others.